takapi327/ldbc/docs/src/main/mdoc/en/06-Generating-SchemaSPY-Documentation.md

   )
 ```

-Database information can currently only be used for SchemaSPY document generation, but we plan to use it for other purposes as well in future feature enhancements.

 Use `SchemaSpyGenerator` to generate SchemaSPY documents.
 Pass the generated database definition to the `default` method and call `generate` to generate SchemaSPY files at the file location specified in the second argument.

 ```scala 3